rlacerda83/catalog-microservice/README.md

 Microservice developed in Lumen for sending emails in real time or by queue.

 ## Current Features
-- Send email in real time
-- Send email asynchronously
-- Save email in database
+- Get all categories
-- Displays all emails saved in database
+- Get all products
-- Delete emails saved in database
+- Get featured products
+- Get product

 ## Upcoming Features
-- Send emails asynchronously with delay
-- Send multiples emails by request
+- Crud operations

 ## Documentation
-Please visit [Wiki documentation](https://github.com/rlacerda83/lumen-email-microservice/wiki) for more information.
+Please visit [Wiki documentation](https://github.com/rlacerda83/catalog-microservice/wiki) for more information.

 ## Contributing
 Contributions are welcome and will be fully credited.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.